kiboschool/course-programming-2/src/lessons/classes-and-objects.md

 You may have heard the terms "objects", "classes", or "object-oriented programming".
 This week, you'll learn what these terms mean.

-In the past, you have seen _variables_ where you can store a value, like `name = input("What is your name?")` or `x = 5`.
-The values are a `string` and an `int` respectively.
+In the past, you have seen how to store _data_ in memory, like `x = 5`, or like `list_of_students = ['Ola', 'Mo', 'Keno']`.

 You have also seen _functions_, where you can write some code to do a certain action or solve a certain problem.

-An _object_ combines values and functions.
+An _object_ can be thought of as both containing data, and containing functions.
 It is a value that holds data, and has its own functions.
+We'll be learning more about objects this week.

 ## Learning Objectives